xodio/xod/doc/execution.rst

 Vice versa, transactions can occasionally occur in response to rare events.
 This lets processor sleep most of the time and preserve battery charge.

+A particular branch of a transactional update completes when it stumbles upon a node that has no outputs or any impure node.

 Order of Evaluation
 ===================